marcus-mm2206892/marcuswein-folio/README.md

 Feel free to reach out!
 I promise I'm more professional in emails than I am in README files. 😅

 _P.S.
 If you found this README entertaining, consider starring the repo!
-(I need to stay employed pls) 🎉_
+(I need to stay employed pls)_